-- (i) camp accommodation; - (ii) mutually agreed room and board; or - (iii) reimbursement toward the expense of the employee's board and lodging, and any goods and services tax paid by the employee in the purchase of board and lodging, by way of a subsistence allowance in the amount of one hundred and ten dollars (\$110.00) per day throughout the Province of Alberta except for subsistence rates established for specific communities and regions as posted at www.clra.org. - (iv) On a project / jobsite located over two hundred and fifty (250) radius kilometers from the geographic centers of either the City of Edmonton or Calgary (as applicable) one additional day's subsistence shall be paid, or camp provided, where available, for the use of accommodation for the night of the last day worked, provided that the Employee presents a bona-fide commercial receipt to the Employer for each occasion the accommodation is used.
+- (i) camp accommodation; - (ii) mutually agreed room and board; or - (iii) reimbursement toward the expense of the employee's board and lodging, and any goods and services tax paid by the employee in the purchase of board and lodging, by way of a subsistence allowance.
+This rate per day throughout the Province of Alberta except for subsistence rates established for specific communities and regions will be provided to the Union and posted at www.clra.org.
+This agreement will be listed as the "Memorandum of Agreement Re: Annual Provincial Subsistence Review". - (iv) On a project / jobsite located over two hundred and fifty (250) radius kilometers from the geographic centers of either the City of Edmonton or Calgary (as applicable) one additional day's subsistence shall be paid, or camp provided, where available, for the use of accommodation for the night of the last day worked, provided that the Employee presents a bona-fide commercial receipt to the Employer for each occasion the accommodation is used.
 Where the Employer or client is providing a free bus trip back to the city on the same day as the last shift of the week, this provision shall not be applicable.